Hultan/chessImager/readme.md

 ## TODO:

 * Handle castling in rendererMoves
-* Handle MoveTypeArrow when using transparent color
+* MoveTypeArrow when using transparent color looks ugly